 The aim of the simulation chain is to model airborne and structure-borne emissions simultaneously by evaluating acoustic immission at distant observers and load fluctuations at the tower base.
-In the fluid-structure coupled simulations tower base loads are evaluated directly in the structural model at the interface between tower and foundation, whereas in the non-coupled simulations aerodynamic loads are computed from CFD results.
-In both cases the tower base loads are presented with respect to the tower base coordinate system which is shown in Fig. 3.
+In the fluid-structure coupled simulations tower base loads were evaluated directly in the structural model at the interface between tower and foundation, whereas in the non-coupled

+5 simulations aerodynamic loads were computed from CFD results.
+In both cases the tower base loads are presented with respect to the tower base coordinate system which is shown in Figure 4.
 The temporal resolution of the data is equal to the coupling time step.
-To achieve the same temporal resolution in the acoustic emission, each time step a CFD surface solution is saved temporally as input for the acoustic simulations.
+To achieve the same temporal resolution in the acoustic emission, each time step a CFD surface solution was saved as input for the acoustic simulations.

-Acoustic simulations using ACCO are conducted to calculate the immission at a carpet of observers on the ground surrounding the turbine.
-Figure 4 shows the 3600 observers located on 20 concentric rings around the turbine at radial positions of 100 m to 2000 m with a radial resolution of 100 m and a circumferential resolution of 2°.
-Unweighted SPL is calculated from sound pressure time series at the observers with a reference sound pressure of 20 μPa.
+Acoustic simulations using ACCO were conducted to calculate the immission at a carpet of observers on the ground surrounding

+- 10 the turbine.
+Figure 6 shows the 3600 observers located on 20 concentric rings around the turbine at radial positions of 100 m to 2000 m with a radial resolution of 100 m and a circumferential resolution of 2°.
+Unweighted SPL was calculated from sound pressure time series at the observers with a reference sound pressure of 20μPa.
 The sound propagation and directivity for discrete frequencies can be evaluated by plotting the SPL contour on the ground.
-Four observers at a distance of 1000 m to the turbine are chosen for detailed evaluation of SPL spectra (large dots in Fig. 4).
-Prior to frequency analyses by means of fast Fourier transform (FFT), the time series signals of loads and sound pressure are cut to multiples of one rotational period of the turbine in order to supply a preferably periodical signal to the FFT and to avoid influence of start-up effects.
-In coupled simulations, the first two revolutions are excluded from evaluation.
-For case LC4_FSC3 14 revolutions and for all other cases
+Four observers at a distance of 1000 m to the turbine were chosen for detailed evaluation of SPL spectra (large dots in Figure 6).
+Prior to frequency analyses by means of - 15 fast Fourier transform (FFT), the time series signals of loads and sound pressure were cut to multiples of one rotational period of the turbine in order to supply a preferably periodical signal to the FFT and to avoid influence of start-up effects.
+In coupled simulations, the first two revolutions were excluded from evaluation.
+For case LC4_FSC3 14 revolutions and for all other cases 8 revolutions were evaluated.